AdeDZY/K-NRM/README.md

 ### Data Preperation
 ---
-1. All queries and documents should be hashed into sequences of integer term ids. -1 indicates OOV or non-existence.
+1. All queries and documents should be hashed into sequences of integer term ids.
+-1 indicates OOV or non-existence.
+Term ids are sepereated by `,`

 2. Each training sample is a tuple of (query, postive document, negative documents)
 3. Each testing sample is a tuple of (query, document)